code-switch/phishing-url-detection/README.md

-# phishing-url-detection
-This is a project for learning purposes &amp; not for real world applications.
+This is for learning purposes and shall not be used as real application